Balinhui/AcrylicEffectJFrameDemo/README.en.md

 Implemented using JNA libraries

-JNA is responsible for calling the Windows API to implement the mica effect, and the interface inherits from the Library, which is implemented using the `SetWindowCompositionAttribute` method
+JNA is responsible for calling the `Windows API` to implement the mica effect, and the interface inherits from the `Library`, which is implemented using the `SetWindowCompositionAttribute` method